 Students are encouraged to consult the Executive Director of Community Standards for assistance.
 Employees of the University are encouraged to consult with the Director of the Human Resources Department regarding their concern.
 Once an incident of harassment has been reported to the university, the university will take the appropriate actions to remedy the situation.
 Any incident of student on student or student on employee harassment will be handled through the published Community Standards system.
 Any employee on student harassment will be handled in the process described in the current Alvernia Employee Handbook.
+Reports can be submitted here: Report-It.

-Sexual Harassment Policy
+Sex Based Harassment Policy